Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

     :width: 80%
     :align: center

+Once the files to be loaded have been selected, navigate to the ``< Confirm >`` button in the bottom right corner and press enter.
 This will load each of the chosen coordinate files.
 Once complete, the 'Finished loading coordinates' line be printed, at which point the output window can be closed using the ``< Confirm >`` button:

 .. image:: /_static/submit_tutorial/file_browser_output.png